rosenrose/thmod/README.md

 th165_C-key: Press C to teleport.(made by 335 from MUASTG)

 greedy_otter: (TH17)Otter type has both of Wolf's fast shot and Eagle's slow shot.

+th16_infinite_season: The season level is fixed at 6.